Hashes, checksums and MACs explained

 Lets start with the basics.

 In Cryptography, a hashing algorithm converts many bits to fewer bits through a digest operation.
 Hashes are used to confirm integrity of messages and files.

-The hash can be considered a fingerprint of the original content, but unlike fingerprints that are all unique, hashes may produce what we call a collision.
+The hash can be considered a fingerprint of the original content, but unlike fingerprints that are all unique, hashes may produce what we call a collision, the same fingerprint for wo different messages.
 There are two important properties we need to take note of here: